akiradeveloper/requidef/README.md

 # requidef
+Requiem for the Requirement Definitions.

 ## Motivation
+Do you know the most and the last thing that hinder our technology grow rapidly in this century?
+The most harmful software, you know that is the MS Office.
+We, workers, are forced to write lenghty documents with MS Word, MS Excel ... you know what.
+I disrespect every single of the softwares MS provides.
+Today, we declared to be free from these greedy evils.

+This software, requidef, will guide you to the haven where any documentation works are happy.

 ## Installation
+Only for Ruby >= 1.9

+gem install requidef

+or

+git clone $(this repo) and add path to the bin dir.

+## Recent Releases
+- 0.1.0
+-- The consequence of 10 hours rapid developement.
+- Next : 0.2.0
+-- Bug fix.
+Already found 3
+-- impl : tree -> rd
+-- impl : http -> tree

 ## Contributing to requidef
 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
 * Fork the project